stefanoborini/book-modelviewcontroller/source/00_introduction/01_introduction.rst

 through an aggregation of design patterns such as Composite, Mediator and Observer/Notifier.
-The complexity and variation in style of MVC arises from all the possible uses and variations of these independent patterns to satisfy potentially elaborate requirements of the GUI.
+The complexity and variation in style of MVC arises from all the possible uses and variations of these independent patterns to satisfy the potentially elaborate requirements of a GUI.

-The objective of this writing is to explore variations and nuances of MVC, comparing and analyzing them.
+The objective of this book is to explore variations and nuances of MVC, comparing and analyzing them.
 I will talk about "MVC" generically to refer to all its different incarnations, and with a more specific name to refer to specific ones.
 As you will observe in the upcoming sections, the common point